klyanyi/blog/README.md

-This is a clone of the blog with the [Eleventy](https://github.com/11ty/eleventy) static site generator.
+This is a clone of the blog built with the [Eleventy](https://github.com/11ty/eleventy) static site generator.